VENU-DEVOPS-PROJECTS/nginx-app-ci-cd-azuredevops/README.md

 Provision an AZURE CONTAINER INSTANCE which uses the images from the ACR .Run the build pipeline to build image of new version.

 step4 :
-Access the IP of that ACI u you can access the new built image version from the browser .
+Access the IP of that ACI you can access the new built image version from the browser .